Speeding Up Distributed Machine Learning Using Codes: Coded Computation

 A coded distributed algorithm can be run in a distributed computing cluster as follows.
-Assume that the \thth{i} (encoded) data block $A_i$ is stored at the \thth{i} worker for all $i$.
-Upon receiving the input argument $x$, the master node broadcasts $x$ to all the workers, and then waits until it receives the responses from any of the decodable sets.
+Assume that the \thth{i} (encoded) data block $\ba_i$ is stored at the \thth{i} worker for all $i$.
+Upon receiving the input argument $\bsx$, the master node multicasts $\bsx$ to all the workers, and then waits until it receives the responses from any of the decodable sets.
 Each worker node starts computing its local function when it receives its local input argument, and sends the task result to the master node.
-Once the master node receives the results from some decodable set, it decodes the received task results and obtains $f_A(x)$.
-Algorithms~\ref{alg:protocol2} and \ref{alg:protocol3} summarize the described protocols of the master node and the worker nodes.
+Once the master node receives the results from some decodable set, it decodes the received task results and obtains $f_\ba(\bsx)$.

-The algorithm described in Section~\ref{sec:overview} is an example of coded distributed algorithms: it is a coded distributed algorithm for matrix multiplication that uses an $(n,n-1)$ MDS code.
+The algorithm described in Sec.~\ref{sec:overview} is an example of coded distributed algorithms: it is a coded distributed algorithm for matrix multiplication that uses an $(n,n-1)$ MDS code.
 One can generalize the described algorithm using an $(n,k)$ MDS code as follows.
-For any $1\leq k \leq n$, the data matrix $A$ is first divided into $k$ (equally tall) submatrices \footnote{If the number of rows of A is not a multiple of $k$, one can append zero rows to $A$ to make the number of rows a multiple of $k$.}.
+For any $1\leq k \leq n$, the data matrix $\ba$ is first divided into $k$ equal-sized submatrices\footnote{If the number of rows of $\ba$ is not a multiple of $k$, one can append zero rows to $\ba$ to make the number of rows a multiple of $k$.}.
 Then, by applying an $(n,k)$ MDS code to each element of the submatrices, $n$ encoded submatrices are obtained.
+We denote these $n$ encoded submatrices by $\ba'_1, \ba'_2, \ldots, \ba'_n$.
+Note that the $\ba'_i = \ba_i$ for $1\leq i\leq k$ if a systematic MDS code is used for the encoding procedure.
 Upon receiving \emph{any} $k$ task results, the master node can use the decoding algorithm to decode $k$ task results.
-Then, one can find $Ax$ simply by concatenating them.
+Then, one can find $\ba\bx$ simply by concatenating them.